XDC-Community/docs/learn/how-to-articles/how-to-create-and-deploy-an-xrc20-token-using-brownie.md

 ```

 This account is on the Ethereum standard format starting with `0x`, but we can simply switch `0x` for `xdc`.
-In this case, our signer wallet address is: `xdcA4e66f4Cc17752f331eaC6A20C00756156719519`.
+In this example, our signer wallet address is: `xdcA4e66f4Cc17752f331eaC6A20C00756156719519`.

 With this account in hand, we can head to the [Apothem Faucet](https://faucet.apothem.network/) and claim some TXDC for development purposes: